w3c/wai-curricula/intro.md

 ##### Suggested teaching methods

 **Presentational**: Refer to the CRPD as a resource where students can find access to information as a  fundamental right of people with disabilities.
-Link this references to the corresponding international, regional and local policies that apply in your zone.
+Link this references to the corresponding international, regional, and local policies that apply in your zone.

 ##### Suggested activities